 If you’re looking for free resources, there’s some fantastic info on the net.

 Resource 6 – From here, I’ll check out BBC Food.
 You have to select what type of food you want to cook and then click ‘vegetarian’.
 I do not really like the navigation on this site so it can be a bit of a slog, but there are some good recipes there if you persist with it.

 So now we have a total of 6 different resources that we can look to.
-Here’s 4 more to get up to that magic number 10.
+Here are 4 more to get up to that magic number 10.

-Resource 10 – Quorn.
-I wanted to find out firstly what it was and then source a gluten free option.
-I Googled again and I found this recipe make your own gluten free veggie burgers.
+Resource 9 – Quorn.
+I wanted to find out first what it was and then source a gluten-free option.
+I Googled again and I found this recipe make your own gluten-free veggie burgers.
 Quorn has given me the most work in this blog as most of their products contain wheat and gluten.
 So for that reason and the bad reaction wheat and gluten can have when we are trying to burn fat and lose weight.
 I can’t recommend Quorn.

-So, there you have it – 90 mins later and we all have a decent vegetarian or vegetables lovers (that’s me) resource page to find an abundance of recipes, ideas, advice and information to do with everything veggie.
+So, there you have it – 90 mins later and we all have a decent vegetarian or vegetable lovers (that’s me) resource page to find an abundance of recipes, ideas, advice, and information to do with everything veggie.

 Thanks for reading

 Davie McConnachie is Scotland’s leading health and wellness coach, multi-award-winning gym owner, motivational speaker, and the founder of DMC Fitness, a fitness education facility known as the premier choice for 1-2-1 personal training.
 He has inspired thousands of people to fall in love with fitness – his true mission in life.

 In his own fitness journey, Davie has athletically competed in Mixed Martial Arts fighting for Scottish and British titles, boxed for Scotland’s top amateur boxing team, and competed internationally in Girevoy (kettlebell) Sport.